 Dividing and repotting

-Alternatively, if you’re dealing with a bamboo that’s completely root bound, you’ll need cut back the rhizomes that are bending back on themselves, and this gives the root ball a little room to breathe.
+Alternatively, if you’re dealing with some bamboo that’s completely root bound, you’ll need to cut back the rhizomes that are bending back on themselves, and this gives the root ball a little room to breathe.
 I like to use a saw to remove the bottom portion of the root mass.
 Assuming it was in a round pot, you’ll end up with a round disk about an inch or two thick, which you can discard.

 Now you can tug and jostle the root mass a bit, and see if any sections are willing to come apart.
 Maybe they will, and maybe they won’t.
-But at some point you’ll probably have to do some more cutting.
+But at some point, you’ll probably have to do some more cutting.
 Try to divide the main root ball into three or four even sections.
-At this point it can get messy, and there may be bits and pieces that won’t survive.
+At this point, it can get messy, and there may be bits and pieces that won’t survive.

 Try to keep roots and culms intact as much as possible.
 But if you have older or less healthy culms, or any that are dry and cracked, this is the perfect time to remove them.
 Use these old poles to stake up your beans or tomatoes or something.

-Take the surviving sections and place them in appropriate sized pots.
+Take the surviving sections and place them in appropriate-sized pots.
 Ideally, you want to use something that will allow them to double or triple in size.
 Fill in the rest of the pot with soil and compost, as described above.